A lot or a little?

 What parents need to know

-Parents need to know that kids will want to see this film due to its reputation as a "classic" action film and the fact that it stars Arnold Schwarzenegger.
+Parents need to know that kids will want to see The Terminator due to its reputation as a "classic" action film and the fact that it stars Arnold Schwarzenegger.
 But this isn't the sweet, exasperated Arnold of Kindergarten Cop or the comedic action hero of True Lies -- or even the huggable father stand-in of Terminator 2 and 3.
 This is a relentless, shark-eyed killer Arnold.
 His systematic destruction of the inhabitants of Los Angeles is unsettling even for adults.
 Expect virtually nonstop tension and violence, as well as swearing (including "f--k"), some partial nudity, drinking, and smoking.

 What's the story?